Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Attacks on Bluetooth-Based Access Control

 \subsection{Case Study 2: Smart lock}

-For our second case study, we tested a smart lock which is a Bluetooth-enabled keyless entry system that can be retrofitted to traditional key-based doors.
-A battery-powered and motorized key turning module, see Figure~\ref{fig:smartlock}, is attached to a door from the inside.
-The device is controlled using a smartphone app and also supports an optional PKE mode which automatically unlocks the door upon proximity of an authorized smartphone.

-Similarly to the previous experiments with the car, this time we placed the primary relay station close to the smart lock.
+For our second case study, we tested a smart lock which is a Bluetooth-enabled keyless entry system which retrofits traditional key-based doors.
+It is controlled using a smartphone app and also supports an optional PKE mode which automatically unlocks the door upon proximity of an authorized smartphone.
+Similarly to the previous experiments with the car, we placed the primary relay station close to the smart lock.
 Then, with our setup we again bridged a distance of approx.~\SI{65}{\m} between an authorized smartphone and the smart lock.
 Now, with the smartphone as close as~\SI{2}{\m} to the secondary relay station, the smart lock unlocked the door.
 Again, our attacker setup successfully circumvents the Bluetooth-based RF proximity verification.

-Compared to the car entry systems considered previously, a smart lock has the distinct advantage of being deployed in a fixed location.
+Compared to the previous car entry system, a smart lock has the distinct advantage of being deployed in a fixed location.
 This allows the smartphone to perform a number of plausibility checks before sending an unlock command to the lock.
 During our relay attack attempts, we noticed that the lock's smartphone app leverages multiple such checks.
 To analyze the behavior in detail, we took advantage of plain-text log files provided by the app, originally intended for diagnostic purposes.
 Notably, the log files in some cases even provide commentary insight to the application logic.
 From our analysis, we identified several measures and conditions when the lock is configured to automatically unlock: (1) Low Bluetooth transmission power is used and the application obtains RSS values.
 (2) The user must first exit and then re-enter a pre-defined geofence area before unlock.
 Distance to the lock is validated using GPS data and the known fixed device location.
 (3) The android app leverages Google Play services~\cite{google_play_services.2021} to monitor device activity such as walking.
 (4) Plausibility checks are applied, \ie, when location changes occur too fast or despite no movement being detected.
 Clearly, the outlined plausibility checks increase the hurdles for a successful attack.
 However, as GPS positions are considered insecure and may be spoofed, we conclude that attacks are still possible.